-The earliest thread factory in Paisley is acknowledged to be that of William Carlile – The Bankhead Mill at Carlile Quay just of New Sneddon Street.
+The earliest thread factory in Paisley was the Bankhead Mill owned by William Carlilr at Carlile Quay just of New Sneddon Street.
 Part of the wall of the Mill still survives.
-This business started c.1735 and survived until it was sold to J & P Coats in the late 19th Century.
+This business started in around 1735 and was sold to Clarks in the late 19th Century.

-In 1753 when William Clark a farmer from Dykebar died his widow Agnes and six young children being unable to work the farm moved into Paisley.
+In 1753 when William Clark a farmer from Dykebar died, his widow Agnes and six young children moved into Paisley as they couldn’t work the farm.
 William’s son, James Clark (1747-1829) started a business of Weaver’s Furnisher and Heddle Twine Manufacturer.
 Alexander Wilson (1766-1813) the famous poet, ornithologist, naturalist and illustrator was employed by James at this time.

-As a result of Napoleon Bonaparte’s Berlin Decree in 1806 the importation of silk into Britain was curtailed.
+After Napoleon Bonaparte’s Berlin Decree in 1806, the importation of silk into Britain was stopped.
 James and his brother Patrick developed a smooth cotton yarn which was used in place of silk.
-James’s sons, James and John, joined the family business and in 1819 started trading under the name J & J Clark & Co.
+James’s sons, James and John, joined the family business and in 1819, started trading under the name J & J Clark & Co.

 James’s son, also James, born in 1803 started his working life as a shawl manufacturer but gave it up when he entered the Ferguslie Thread Factory.
 When his father retired in 1830 he and his brother Peter took over the business and formed the firm J & P Coats.

-By the 1880s competition between J & P Coats and Clark & Co. had become fierce because of the limited market but it was resolved amicably and the Central Agency was formed to represent their interests.
+By the 1880s competition between J & P Coats and Clark & Co. had become fierce but they decided to work together so the Central Agency was formed to represent their interests.
 In 1896 the two companies amalgamated.
-Jonas Brook of Meltham and James Chadwick and Brothers of Bolton then joined the combine to make it the largest thread manufacturer in the world.
+Jonas Brook of Meltham and James Chadwick and Brothers of Bolton then joined to make it the largest thread manufacturer in the world.

 By 1986 the mills were starting to close and those that were still open had reduced their workforce drastically, mills were being demolished and housing estates sprang up in their place.